LightBurdenOfficial/SperoCoin/doc/rpc/rst/createrawtransaction.rst

 ::

     {
-      "address": x.xxx,    (numeric or string, required) The key is the SperoCoin address, the numeric value (can be string) is the ONION amount
+      "address": x.xxx,    (numeric or string, required) The key is the SperoCoin address, the numeric value (can be string) is the SPERO amount
       "data": "hex"      (string, required) The key is "data", the value is hex encoded data ,...
     }